-System-wide financial aid applications are available on the www.gs.edu website and are due to Student Services by May 1.
+System-wide financial aid applications are available on the www.gs.edu website and are due to Student Services by May 1st.
 Detailed financial aid information is also available from the seminary website via the Admissions section.
 Most of these scholarships are for full-time students only.

-Student Spouse Tuition Discount: This discount is available for dually-enrolled married couples.
+Student Spouse Tuition discounts are available for dually-enrolled married couples.
 A tuition discount of 50% is provided to the spouse of a full-time student.
 This discount will be applied to the spouse with the lowest tuition charge.
 This covers tuition only; all other fees are to be paid by the student spouse.
 Discount applications must be completed and submitted each term.
-Requisite application can be obtained from the PNWC administrative office or online through the Seminary website.